 - Online forums.
 Flyer Talk is one of the largest forums that discusses all things related to frequent flyer programs, activities, and promotions.
 It is an ocean of information, so you may feel overwhelmed if you’ve never been to the site before.
 Another valuable forum is Mile Point.

 - Travel points and miles blogs.
 There are a lot of blogs in this niche, but I’ll introduce you to some of the blogs that I think will really help you get started.
 As you start reading these blogs, you’ll be able to find others and quickly develop your list of favorites:

-- Help Me Travel Cheap and Travel Free Coach (my travel blogs).
+- Help Me Travel Cheap (my travel blog).
 Help Me Travel Cheap focuses on helping people find and identify the best credit card sign up bonuses.
 This site is ideal for newbies who want to get the most return for the smallest time investment.
-Travel Free Coach is where I do free personalized travel assistance.
-You can fill out any one of several forms on the site, and I’ll personally help answer all of your questions free of charge.

 - The Points Guy.
 This is one of the most comprehensive miles and points blogs on the web.
 In an easy-to-understand way, Brian reports the deals that will help you earn extra miles.
 He often has educational posts that help you understand different airline award redemption policies.

 - Frugal Travel Guy.
 This blog focuses on credit card rewards and highlights Rick’s credit card churning strategies.
 Rick has been a long time credit card churner and provides valuable insight.

 - Million Mile Secrets.
 Million Mile Secrets is an easy-to-understand blog that posts frequent step-by-step instructions on how to execute or capitalize on certain offers.
 It’s another great site for people who are just getting started.